BDC Hamburger Icon

 You give up some control over payroll and benefits.

-Though PEOs can make payroll and benefits administration easier, you relinquish some control over these functions, resulting in possible adverse effects.
-For example, if an employee has an issue with payroll or a workers’ compensation claim, it is not something you can solve internally with a PEO.
+PEOs can make payroll and benefits administration easier, but you relinquish some control over those functions, resulting in possible adverse effects.
+If an employee has an issue with payroll or a workers’ compensation claim, for example, it is not something you can solve internally with a PEO.
 Resolving issues may become more difficult when your HR department is no longer managing payroll and benefits.

-Additionally, you may be limited as to which employee benefits you can choose from.
-This may seem counterintuitive since PEOs often provide small businesses with better benefits than they might otherwise have access to.
-Still, you are only able to choose from the benefits they offer instead of shopping around.
+You may also be limited as to which employee benefits you can choose from.
+That may seem counterintuitive, since PEOs often provide small businesses with better benefits than they may otherwise have access to.
+Still, you are able to choose only from the benefits they offer instead of shopping around.

 You may face employee resistance and delayed claims.

 In a similar vein to the payroll issues, taking the control away from your HR department may cause delays with claims.
-Additionally, you might meet resistance from employees who are reluctant to share personal information with a third-party company, which can lower the security of your employees’ paperwork.
+You may also meet resistance from employees who are reluctant to share personal information with a third-party company, which can lower the security of your employees’ paperwork.

 You lose some control over hiring decisions.

-A PEO certainly can help with recruiting new employees.
-However, it can also be more difficult for you to control essential staffing processes within the company as well as manage these new employees.
+A PEO can help with recruiting new employees, but it can also be more difficult for you to control essential staffing processes within the company and manage new employees.
 Using a PEO may also result in the loss of knowledge within the company and make it more difficult for normal processes to take place as employees begin to rely more heavily on the PEO to keep the company functioning.

 You may see an impact on company culture.

 Another potential disadvantage to using a PEO is its possible impact on your company culture.
-A PEO representative won’t know the ins and outs of your company culture the same way an internal HR manager would, which can cause your company culture to diminish or change.
-When company culture decreases, employees can become less engaged or satisfied, reducing overall productivity.
+A PEO representative won’t know the ins and outs of your company culture the same way an internal HR manager would, which can cause your company culture to diminish.
+When company culture changes, employees can become less engaged or satisfied, reducing overall productivity.

 Did you find this content helpful?